CubiCasa/cubicasa-android-sdk-example-project/README.md

 permission with a reminder view.
 Pressing the reminder view opens application settings, where user can grant the permission.

-If you are going to use true north detection you need to declare the `ACCESS_FINE_LOCATION` permission in your app's manifest file.
+If you are going to use true north detection you need to declare the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` permissions in your app's manifest file.
 You also need to implement the Google Play services' location library by adding it to the app level `build.gradle` dependencies (see the `build.gradle` implementation in the start of [Implementation](#headimplementation) above).

 If you're going to use the `TrueNorth.ENABLED` setting, you should request the `ACCESS_FINE_LOCATION`